fpc/FPCSource/packages/fcl-db/tests/README.txt

 A lot of these tests are only applicable for SQL databases, but there are several tests that also apply to other objects, such as TBufDataset.

 The framework is based on the fpcunit unit test system.
-The tests can be executed using any fpcunit-testrunner.
+The tests can be executed using any fpcunit testrunner.
 For example the console and graphical fpcunit test runners from Lazarus.
 Simply add the test* units in this directory to the uses statement of the test runner and all tests will get registered and executed.